 Please contact Ms. Melony Wicker at 919-549-4344 for any questions regarding MIPRs or funding documents.

 The sponsoring Government organization is represented on each SSP task by a Contracting Officer's Representative (COR) who monitors the technical progress of the task performer toward completion of a PWS.
 Each PWS is prepared by the COR at the requesting organization and defines the specific objectives and tasks in accordance with their organizational requirements.
 The Government task requestor specifies:

 - Level of effort: The number of scientists or engineers is unlimited, and the number of working hours per scientist or engineer is unlimited.
 The use of technicians, graduate students, research assistants, clerical assistants, etc., is also unlimited.

 - Location of effort: Work can take place in the task performer's facilities, a Government laboratory, etc.

 - Travel: Travel to conferences and/or other locations for the purpose of obtaining data or presenting research results is permitted to the extent it is described in the PWS.

 - Period of performance: Up to 18 months for tasks with an award value ≤ $750K, or 24 months for tasks with an award value > $750K.
 Final report preparation must be completed within the period of performance.
 Time-only (no-cost) extension are subject to additional fee.

 - Security Classification: Unclassified through Top Secret.

-Recommended Source: SSP task sponsors may recommend a task performer by name having the required skill set to complete the SOW.
+Recommended Source: SSP task sponsors may recommend a task performer by name having the required skill set to complete the PWS.
 Alternatively, the SSP can identify a performer from our database containing over 4,500 resumes with a wide range of scientific & engineering expertise.
 In either case, source selection is the sole responsibility of the prime contractor (Battelle) who is contractually required to obtain competition in the source selection process.